Route 44 - Transit-Plus Multimodal Corridor

 Project overview

-Partnering with King County Metro, we'll improve transit reliability, reduce transit travel times, and enhance pedestrian safety and access along the Route 44 corridor.
-Since 2019, we've been working to identify the improvement projects that will move forward into design.
+In partnership with King County Metro, we improved transit reliability, reduced transit travel times, and enhanced pedestrian safety and access along the Route 44 corridor.
+In 2019 we worked to identify the improvement projects that ultimately moved forward into design.
 We began by studying a variety of possible improvements, and we held neighborhood drop-in sessions in fall 2019 to better understand community priorities along the corridor.
-Last year, we also received more than 800 responses to our community survey.
+We also received more than 800 responses to our community survey.
 (See our Fall 2019 Outreach Summary for more information.)
 In September 2020, we conducted a survey and hosted an online presentation to get feedback on the design of these improvement concepts at the 30% design milestone.
 (See our 30% Design Outreach Report for more information.)
+In 2022 we began construction throughout the project area.
+Construction has concluded as of September 2023.

 Improvements made as part of the Transit-Plus Multimodal Corridor project will include:

-• Dedicated bus lanes: Bus-only lanes that separate buses from traffic and improve transit travel times and reliability
+• Dedicated bus lanes: Business Access and Transit (BAT) lanes that separate buses from traffic and improve transit travel times and reliability while maintaining access to businesses

 • Signal upgrades or optimization: Transit signal priority extends or activates green lights to reduce waiting times for buses at signals